Tracardi/tracardi-api/docs/installation/staging/index.md

 # Staging server

-A staging server is a type of server environment that is used to test and debug new code changes before they are deployed to a production server.
+A staging server is a type of server environment that is used to test and debug new settings/configuration changes before they are deployed to a production server.
 Tracardi has a clear separation of a test and production data.
-This allows developers to test and refine new features or bug fixes in a safe and controlled environment, without impacting the performance or functionality of the live production website or application.
+This allows developers to test and refine new settings in a safe and controlled environment, without impacting the performance or functionality of the live production website or application.
 It also allows QA Team to test the application before it goes to the production.
-This helps ensure that the code is stable and functioning properly before it is made available to end users.
+This helps ensure that the configuration is stable and functioning properly before it is made available to end users.
 Overall, using a staging server helps to minimize the risk of errors or disruptions in a live production environment, and helps to ensure the quality and stability of the final product.

 ## Tracardi staging server deployment